exokitxr/exokit/docs/api/webxrHardwareExtensionAPIs.md

   session.addEventListener('meshremove', _meshremove);
 ```

+When the API mechanism for an `InputSource` is invoked, events are fired on `session`.

-Calling `getInputSources()` on `display.session` will return a list of all input sources that are currently active.
+Calling `getInputSources()` on `display.session` will return a list of all `InputSources` that are currently active.

 ## Magic Leap One API